niqjohnson/capitaljs/README.md

 ### Inflation-adjusted return

-Inflation-adjusted return calculates the rate of return on an investment, accounting for inflation over the lifetime of the investment.
+Calculate the rate of return on an investment, accounting for inflation over the lifetime of the investment.

 #### Options